GurditLubana/Group-10-Meal-Planner/Devlog.md

     Task:
    - Set up test environment (C drive wass full had to troubleshoot why the emulator would not run)
    - Had an issue where branches were not loading from git (learnt what fetch does)
-   - Created Version 1 of object structure (see additionalDocs/May30/objectStructure.pdf)
+   - Created Version 1 of object structure (see mealplanner docs/May30/General data structs.pdf)
    - Talked with Josef about system requirements
    - Researched general android studio knowledge and terminology